Tips To Make Sure Your Garage Is Ready for Fall

 Winter is coming and that means that you are about to put away your leaf blowers and string trimmers but also prepare your winter gear like snowblowers, chainsaws, and generators.
 When I was younger I thought it was simply enough to empty the gas from these machines and store them away where it was dry.
-While that's is still important (unless you use TruFuel!), over the years I've learned that the harsh winter conditions need more preparation than this to ensure that my machines are ready to fire up again in the spring.
+While that's is still important, over the years I've learned that the harsh winter conditions need more preparation than this to ensure that my machines are ready to fire up again in the spring.

 Tips to Ensure Your Power Equipment is Fall Ready:

 Use a Fuel Stabilizer To Keep Your Equipment In Shape Over the Winter

 With TruFuel you don't need to worry about draining the gas and you will ensure that they stay in good shape over the winter.
 Plus it will be easier to start them in the spring.
 This is much easier than mixing everything separately and their blend ensures that fuel will stay fresh for more than 2 years.

 This might be obvious, but you want to ensure that your equipment is thoroughly cleaned before storing it for the fall.

 Chainsaws: remove the sprocket cover and ensure that all wood chips and sawdust are removed.
 This is especially important for sawdust to be removed as over the winter it make cake should there be any moisture or oil that gets in there and that will make it much more difficult to remove in the spring.

 Trimmers and Edgers: On your trimmer, make sure to remove any built-up grass that may have built-up over the summer.
 You should also remove the cutting line head and clean out any debris there as well.